RESOURCES

 10 Million

-Women and men are are physically abused by a domestic partner annually in the United States.
+Womxn and men are physically abused by domestic partners annually in the United States

 1 in 5

-Women in the United States have been raped in their life time.
+Womxn in the United States have been raped in their lifetime

 72%

-Of all murder-suicides involve an intimate partner; 94% of the victims of these murder suicides are female
+Of all murder-suicides involving an intimate partner; 94% of the victims are female-presenting

-If you are in an abusive relationship, packing up and leaving is never as simple or as safe as it seems.
-Ending a significant relationship is never easy.
-It’s even harder when you’ve been isolated from your family and friends, psychologically beaten down, financially controlled, and/or physically threatened.
+We understand that leaving an abusive relationship is not a simple or safe process.
+Ending a significant relationship becomes even more challenging when you’ve been isolated from your loved ones, emotionally worn down, financially controlled, and physically threatened.

-• You are not to blame for being battered or mistreated
+• You are not to blame for the violence or mistreatment you endure.

-• You are not the cause of your partner’s abusive behavior
+• You are not responsible for your partner’s abusive behavior.

-• You deserve a safe and happy life
+• You deserve a life that is safe and filled with happiness.

-• Your children deserve a safe and happy life
+• Your children deserve a life free from harm and full of happiness.

-• You are not alone.
-There are people waiting to help
+• You are not alone; there are people ready to help you.

 Recent Posts